-We woke up early to see sunrise on the himalayas and had sections of clear skies.
+We woke up early to see the sunrise on the Himalayas and had sections of clear skies.
 The golden light on the snow clad mountains was everything I had imagined seeing there.

 We didn’t spend too much time at the top and started our descend as there were a lot of people on top which meant if there were too many people ahead of us, the snow would turn into ice making it all the more difficult for us.